paketo-buildpacks/rfcs/text/tooling/0001-extract-jam-from-packit.md

 * Summarizing the contents of a buildpackage
 * Updating `builder.toml` files
 * Updating metabuildpack `buildpack.toml` dependencies
-* Updating implementation `buildpack.toml` dependencies

 All of these are generic functions that could work with any buildpack regardless of whether or not it is written using `packit`.
-Furthermore, with the introduction of asset packages, the packaging logic specific to `packit` and therefore `jam` will no longer be needed.

 By extracting the `jam` cli, a number of positives can be achieved:
 * The version of `packit` and `jam` are no longer interlocked making the